Unmesh-Kumar/Unmesh-Kumar.github.io/index.md

 ## What Do I Do?
-In one line : I'm a Data Scientist<br>
+In one line : I'm a Software Developer<br>
-I am mainly looking forward to work in the field of Data Science or as a Python Developer.
+I am mainly looking forward to work in the field of Software Development.
 I love Python.
 Deep learning fascinates me especially its application in Computer Vision and Reinforcement Learning.I spend my most of the time on coding platforms specially Codeforces, Codechef and Atcoder

 ## What Do I Know?